PatrickMaiyer/Portapack_Wiki/Microphone-Tranceiver.md

 * **BW:** This field sets the +/- FM Frequency deviation (adjustment range 0-150 Khz) .
-(WFM systems usually +/-75 Khz,  NFM :  a typical VHF/UHF two-way radio signal is using 5 kHz peak deviation) That parameter , is directly related to the transmitted channel spectrum (see Carson's bandwidth rule)
+(WFM systems usually +/-75 Khz,  NFM :  a typical VHF/UHF two-way radio signal is using 5 kHz peak deviation) That parameter , is directly related to the transmitted FM channel spectrum (see Carson's bandwidth rule)

 * **GAIN & AMP :** Is set for TX_GAIN (IF) and (0-47) and TX RF AMP 0dB or 14dB.Node transmission gain , to all modulation systems from fw version 1.4.0 onwards ,  FM/AM/LSB/USB/DSB)